penrose/penrose/packages/examples/src/walk-on-spheres/README.md

 #### Substance

-The `.sub` examples show how to illustrate estimators for basic Laplace, Poisson, and nested equations, but the package could easily be extended to accommodate other use cases, as discussed above.
+The `.sub` examples show how to illustrate estimators for basic Laplace, Poisson, and nested equations, as well as off-centered walks, but the package could easily be extended to accommodate other use cases, as discussed above.

 `Laplace.sub`